Travel on skis

 Skis are a wonderful way to travel and ski mountaineers have it all.
 Ascending at a regular pace; enjoying the view and with huge head space, the summit is soon attained.
 Then comes the fun!
 Very little snow is un-skiable and skiing what there is, efficiently and in control, is always satisfying.
 Kilometres are covered on the slide in a fraction of the time it would take to walk.

 Mountains, no matter how beautiful, are just mountains.
-It’s people who make the mountains special.
+Its people who make them special.
 Sharing a fabulous descent after a long awaited summit or a sunset before the final exhilarating run to a remote camp is what lights our fire; the space, freedom and simplicity of being in the mountains with friends.

-I work full time as an independent mountain guide, organising and leading ski holidays anywhere in the world where there are mountains and snow.
+I work full time as an independent mountain guide, organising and leading ski holidays anywhere with mountains and snow.
 I telemark and some trips can have up to half the team freeing the heel.
 The people I have the pleasure in skiing with come from all over the world with the majority being from the UK.

 Trips have the same core ingredients, namely: